MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Third is bottom left
 - Fourth is middle left behind the door - there is a hole above it that can be jumped into
 - Fifth is top right

-The chest spawns in the middle of the maze.
-All doors in the maze also open up once the chest is available.
+Resolving the plates opens up access to the center of the maze where the second hidden chest can be found.

 ---